eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ## Examples

-The following examples show how non-fatal and fatal errors cane be signaled.
+The following examples show how non-fatal and fatal errors can be signaled.

 ## Recoverable Errors